KOSAAKU/JS-PROJECT1-IPSSI/README.md

-# CLAUDE.md
+# WikiCat

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.

 ## Project Overview

-This is a simple static web application called "Cat Encyclopedia" - a learning project for IPSSI Lyon.
-It's a client-side only application with no build tools, dependencies, or backend.
+This is a simple website for a "Cat Encyclopedia" - a for IPSSI.
 The project consists of vanilla HTML, CSS, and JavaScript files that can be opened directly in a browser.

 ## Project Structure